RathodAnilT/PHP-Tutorial/README.md

 - A PHP file normally contains HTML tags, and some PHP scripting code.

 Below, we have an example of a simple PHP file, with a PHP script that uses a built-in PHP function "echo" to output the text "Hello World!" on a web page:

+## Example
+- A simple .php file with both HTML code and PHP code: